 Creating perhaps the most nervousness this year was the French Presidential election, with foreign coverage dominated by the figure of Front National candidate Marine Le Pen.
 May brought the news that Emmanuel Macron had triumphed over the far-right challenger, but political hurdles remained for the newly-victorious En Marche! figurehead.

 Still a member state despite the triggering of Article 50 in late March, the UK went to the polls in a snap General Election in June, with the nation deeply divided over Brexit.
 While EU leaders lamented the distraction away from the serious international negotiations to come, the contest produced a shock result with major reverberations in the tone the nation will strike in its biggest diplomatic test.

 The other key EU state going to the polls in 2017 is Germany, which will hold a federal election on 25 September.
 While the mainstream of German politics does not look as threatened by the right wing as in some other member states, Chancellor Angela Merkel has a crucial role in the union, and her party's fortunes will be closely followed.

 European politics, definitively covered

 With so many elections to keep track of, DeHavilland EU can help you make sense of the big picture with timely bulletins, briefings and analysis.
 Get in touch today to discover how we can help you take your public affairs practice further.

-John works as a Political Analyst within the DeHavilland Editorial Team, where he has a special focus on Brexit and business.
+John works as a Policy Specialist within the DeHavilland Content Team, where he has a special focus on Brexit and business.
 He holds a Masters degree in International Relations and European Politics from the University of Bath, and has also studied at the University of York and Universität Regensburg, Germany.
 John has previously worked at PEN International and European Movement.